What is a headache?

-At our several Headache Clinics, we collaborate with providers in multiple disciplines to offer comprehensive care for our patients with childhood and adolescent headaches.
+Pediatric experts in our Headache Program collaborate with providers in multiple disciplines to offer comprehensive care for our patients with childhood and adolescent headaches.
 These disciplines include neurology, psychology, yoga therapy and nutrition.
-The Headache Clinics at Children's Colorado provides care of the highest quality to kids and adolescents with headaches.
-After your child is seen in one of our clinics, we’ll work with your primary care physician to help manage your child’s headaches.
+The Headache Clinic at Children's Colorado provides care of the highest quality to kids and adolescents with headaches.
+After your child is seen in one of our clinics, we'll work with your primary care physician to help manage your child’s headaches.

 Our goals are to:

-We have several clinics to best fit your child’s needs.
-The below table shows the types of clinics and providers who will see your child.
+We have several clinics to best fit your child's needs:

 Referrals for appointment can be made either by physician referral or self-referral.
 Please contact your insurance provider to obtain prior authorization as needed.